-It’s great for anal sex – as long as you don’t need condoms
+It’s great for anal sex – as long as you don’t use latex condoms

 The rectum doesn’t self-lubricate like vaginas do, so finding lubrication that can handle our favorite sensitive area can be tricky.
 Luckily, coconut oil provides enough thickness to keep friction at bay and it lasts a long time too so you won’t need to reapply it as much.
 It’s an oil that lasts as long as you can—and smells great while doing it.

 Sad for you men on the prowl though.
-As we will see in a minute…coconut oil may get you nice and lubricated, but it kills condoms dead.
-So, bears and cubs and all the ladies men…only use if you are safely monogamous.
+As we will see in a minute…coconut oil may get you nice and lubricated, but it kills latex condoms dead.
+So, bears and cubs and all the ladies men…only use it with non-latex condoms.

 Coconut oil has been touted throughout the years as an amazing wonder oil for its moisturizing abilities—and moisturizing your sexy time parts is no exception.
 It works for every part of the body, including cock, balls and anus.
 It’s the perfect lube that gets the job done and keeps your erogenous zones more velvety smooth after the deeds are done.